Jonas-Hack/Unity-Thrustmaster-T16KM-HOSAS-InputSystem/README.md

 These scripts automatically assigns a side to *Thrustmaster T16000M* sticks by reading the value of the little switch on the bottom.

+Additionally the sides get updated automatically at runtime, should the switch be flipped again - or another device be plugged in.

 # Usage

 Just place both scripts somewhere in your project.